deifh1118/contact-form/README.md

 contact-form
 ============

-See the [component page](http://dh1118.github.io/contact-form) for more information.
+Polymer contact form that uses ajax - See the [component page](http://dh1118.github.io/contact-form) for more information.

 ## Getting Started